Practical guidance for supporting aging parents with dignity,

 Here are a few small but powerful ways to build your resilience:

-Set Healthy Boundaries: It is okay to say "no." It's
+Set Healthy Boundaries: It is okay to say "no."

-walls; they're what protect your energy.
+Boundaries aren't walls; they're what protect your energy.

 Schedule Your Own Time: Put yourself on your own

 calendar.
-Block out 15 minutes for a walk or to sit with a cup of tea.
+Block out 15 minutes for a walk or to sit with a cup of

-doctor's visit for your parent.
+a doctor's visit for your parent.

-Share the Responsibilities: You are not meant to do
+Share the Responsibilities: You are not meant to

-might find our guide on
+more ideas, you might find our guide on

 managing caregiver stress